StevenPorterFiserv/tenants-doc/faq.md

 * How and where can Tenants provide tags for their product? is it in GitHub?
+   * Dev Studio no longer support Beta tags.

 * How can Tenants administer the GitHub repository?
+   * Initially Tenant team will only have maintainer access.
+Once everything is more content within Tenant repo, Tenant Advocate should provide        githb repo admin access to Tenant Team maintainer.

 * How do Tenants get access to Prism Mock server and make them work?
+  * Prism Mock Server is integrated within Dev Studio architecture.
+Tenant won't have any access to Prism Mock Server.
+Tenant developer can test Prism       mock server functionality by installing on development machine via https://github.com/stoplightio/prism.

 * How do Tenants integrate their contents with Live Server?

 * Is there a way to hide/exclude documentations from showing up on the UI?
+  * Tenant can use `.docignore` File present in every tenant github repository.
+By just passing the path of the document file, tenant would like to           exclude from the UI rendering.

 * How does one generate the API keys?